RenanTinti/project_ava/README.md

 # project_ava
-Some classes of basic web development skills.
+A website with some YoutTube videos of basic web development skills.
+All pages were built with HTML, CSS and Javascript.

+(pt-br)